-When any security breach intimidates the rights as well as privacy of data subject, company has to:
+When any security breach intimidates the rights as well as privacy of data subject, the company has to:

-- Clearly define cost of the breach
+- Clearly define the cost of the breach

 - Tell about the breach without any delay to all parties which have been affected

-Take help of services offered by GDPR compliance solution providers.
+Take the help of services offered by GDPR compliance solution providers.
 Further, you must access Data Protection Commissioner’s (DPC) compliance checklist which clearly mentions what the organizations are supposed to do before a deadline of 25th May 2018.